-For many independent and nonprofit newsroom, producing journalism is like performing the flying trapeze without a net: very exciting, often dangerous.
-INN has worked to amass a range of discounted and pro-bono legal services, guides and resources so that our members can get help and advice when they need it most.
+As investigative and watchdog reporting is increasingly provided by independent media, there is a critical need for robust defense against unfounded legal attacks and harassment, and to protect public access to information.
+INN has worked to amass a range of pro-bono and discounted legal services, a nationwide legal referral service, guides and other resources so that our members can get help and advice when they need it most.

 To help our members find pro-bono or low-cost legal help, INN has partnered with the Reporter’s Committee for Freedom of the Press, a nonprofit organization that has been helping journalists secure legal advice since 1970.